ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 As you can see in the interactive map at the begining of this post, there is a huge number of municipalities with no data.

-For example Guadalajara province only have a few municipalities close to Madrid province where people offer a room to rent.
-This is because in rural areas the price of a full apartment is lower than renting a room in big city.
+For example Guadalajara province only has a few municipalities close to Madrid province where people offer a room to rent.
+This is because in rural areas the price of a full apartment is lower than renting a room in big cities.

 <div class="full">
     <img class="img-fluid" src="/assets/posts/{{page.slug}}/guadalajara-room-rent.png">
 </div>

-Exploring futher the map we can see a rare phenomenon; the highest room rental prices are in two small island in the Mediterranean sea, part of the Balearic Islands: Ibiza and Formentera.
+Exploring the map futher we can see a rare phenomenon; the highest room rental prices are on two small islands in the Mediterranean sea, part of the Balearic Islands: Ibiza and Formentera.
-This could be explained because there is a high demand of turistic apartments (specially with airbnb) and there is no enought houses available for the local people to afford it.
+This could be explained because there is a high demand for holliday apartments (specially with airbnb) and there are not enough houses available for the local people to afford them.

 If you know how to read Spanish, take a look at this newspapper article called "No place to live in Ibiza":
 [En Ibiza no hay quien viva](https://www.elconfidencial.com/vivienda/2017-03-05/ibiza-alquiler-apartamento-turismo_1341558/)